Commentary by Jack Kelley

-If you really change your ways and your actions and deal with each other justly, if you do not oppress the alien, the fatherless or the widow and do not shed innocent blood in this place, and if you do not follow other gods to your own harm, then I will let you live in this place, in the land I gave your forefathers for ever and ever.
+If you really change your ways and your actions and deal with each other justly, if you do not oppress the alien, the fatherless or the widow and do not shed innocent blood in this place, and if you do not follow other gods to your own harm, then I will let you live in this place, in the land I gave your forefathers forever and ever.
 But look, you are trusting in deceptive words that are worthless.
-(Jere.
+(Jer.
 7:5-8)

 But they took no notice of how their behavior had offended Him, thinking only that because they claimed to be His people He would save them.
 Their leaders had told them that God would spare them and because that’s what they wanted to hear, that’s what they believed.

-Finally, on three separate occasions God told Jeremiah to stop praying for them because He wasn’t going to listen any more.
-(Jere.
+Finally, on three separate occasions, God told Jeremiah to stop praying for them because He wasn’t going to listen anymore.
+(Jer.
 7:16, 11:14, 14:11) They had gone too far.
-Only a few years after a national revival they had quickly slid back into their idolatry and for God it was the last straw.
+Only a few years after a national revival they had quickly slid back into their idolatry and for God, it was the last straw.

 God’s third discussion with Jeremiah on this matter is worth reviewing.

 Then the LORD said to me, “Do not pray for the well-being of this people.
 Although they fast, I will not listen to their cry; though they offer burnt offerings and grain offerings, I will not accept them.
 Instead, I will destroy them with the sword, famine and plague.”